-The Board of Directors met five times during FY15.
-The details of the Board meetings andthe attendance of the Directors are provided in the Corporate Governance Report.
+18. The details of the Board meetings and the attendance of theDirectors are provided in the Corporate Governance Report.

-Electronic copies of theAnnual Report and the notice of the fiftieth AGM are beingsent to all such Memberswhose e-mail addresses are registered with the Company/ itsRegistrar and Transfer Agent.
+In addition as part of its efforts to reduce consumption of paper andthereby protect the environment your Company has ensured that Electronic copies of theAnnual Report and the Notice of the Fifty-Third AGM are being sent to all such Memberswhose e-mail addresses are registered with the Company/ its Registrar and ShareTransfer Agent.

-To the other members physical copies of the Annual Report and Notice of the fiftiethAGM are being sent through the permitted modes of dispatch.
+To the other Members physical copies of the Annual Report and Notice ofthe Fifty- third AGM are being sent through the permitted modes of dispatch.
 HoweverMembers who have received the said documents in electronic mode but seek physical copiesof the same can send their requests to the Company Secretary.
-The remote e-voting facility is beingprovided to the members to enable them to cast their voteselectronically on all resolutions set forth in the notice pursuant to the provisions ofSection 108 of the Companies Act 2013read with the Companies (Management andAdministration) Amendment Rules 2015.
+The remote e-votingfacility is being provided to the Members to enable them to cast their voteselectronically on all resolutions set forth in the notice pursuant to the provisions ofSection 108 of the Companies Act 2013 read with the Companies (Management andAdministration) Amendment Rules 2015.
 The instructions for the remote e-voting areprovided in the Notice.

 Your Directors place on record their appreciation for the support andassistance received from customers investors business associates bankers vendorsregulatory and governmental authorities.
-Your Directors place on record theirgratitude to the Members fortheir continued trust and confidence and express their sincereappreciation to all employees for their teamwork and contributions during the financialyear.
+Your Directors also wish to place on record theirgratitude to the Members for their continued trust confidence and express their sincereappreciation to all employees for their teamwork and contributions during the financialyear.

 For and on behalf of the Board of Directors of Kennametal India Limited